 - 1 cup low sodium chicken or vegetable stock

 - 1 teaspoon soy sauce

 - ½ cup sour cream

-- salt and pepper, to taste
+- black pepper to taste

-- Preheat the oven to 450F.
+- Preheat the oven to 375F.

 - Preheat a skillet to medium-high heat with 1 tablespoon of the butter.
 Add the shallots and cook for 5-7 minutes until slightly crispy at the edges and wilted.
 Remove the shallots from the pan and set aside.